vesess/pw-less-wp-plugin/ENQUEUING_FIXES.md

 # WordPress Plugin Script and Style Enqueuing Fix

-This document outlines the changes made to properly implement WordPress script and style enqueuing in the EasyAuth plugin, replacing all inline `<script>` and `<style>` tags with proper WordPress enqueuing functions.
+This document outlines the changes made to properly implement WordPress script and style enqueuing in the VesessAuth plugin, replacing all inline `<script>` and `<style>` tags with proper WordPress enqueuing functions.

 ## Changes Made